adobe/phased-testing/README.md

 - Upgraded java version to Java 11
 - Activated sonar scans
 - Solved Sonar highlighted bugs #20, #21, #23, #24
+- Fixed issue #28 where the skip message when no steps have been executed previously for the current scenario phase group happens

 ### 7.0.7
 - Migrated to the public git repository.